Bylaws of University Economic Development Association (UEDA)

 Members, Voting, and Dues

-Section 3.1 – Members: Members shall be institutions of higher education or other entities or persons that subscribe to the purposes of UEDA.
+Section 3.1 – Members: Members shall be institutions of higher education or other entities or persons that subscribe to the purposes of UEDA

-Section 3.2 – Voting Members: Each Member that is an entity, shall designate one person to be its Voting Member and from time to time may change the designated Voting Member unless the Voting Member is currently serving on the Board of Directors in which case the designated individual must continue as the Voting Member until the end of his/her term.
+Section 3.2 – Voting Members: Each Member that is an entity, shall designate one person to be its Voting Member and from time to time may change the designated Voting Member unless the Voting Member is currently serving on the Board of Directors in which case the designated individual must continue as the Voting Member until the end of their term.
 Such designation shall be valid only if the Member is in good standing.
 Failure to designate a Voting Member shall result in the suspension of right to vote until remedied.
 Each Member that is a person shall be a Voting Member.
 Each Voting Member shall be entitled to one vote in person or by proxy.
 Only Members current in their dues payments shall be entitled to vote.
 A member may change its designated Voting Member with written notice to the UEDA staff.